-Christmas brings goose fat, mince pies, boxes and boxes of chocolates, sherry, gingerbread and whatever else you thought was a good idea at the time.
+Christmas brings mince pies, chocolates, sherry, gingerbread and whatever else you thought was a good idea at the time.

 Many of us enjoy a little tipple here and there over Christmas, but when the tipples turn into tumbles, you may need some help the following day.

 Fresh air along our canals can help that foggy feeling to go away.
 Walking makes your body work harder to clear out the toxins in your system.

 We get it.
 You've worked hard for weeks to get everything ready, endless tidying, shopping, wrapping and planning, and when the big day is over, there's no way you want to do any more clearing up.

 Why not offer to take the dog out for an extra long walk?
 Take the kids for a jaunt, or (even better) escape alone?